bleaktwig/yuadrem-wiki/docs/languages/index.md

 <!---------------------------------------------------------------------------->
 ### Shamabic family
-After the god-tree Tol spawned from the corpse of Et, it spawned the oth kin.
-Oths quickly integrated into the Seven Princedoms, but cultivated their own vocabularies directly from jantherlin: the _shamabic family_.
+After the god-tree Tol spawned from the corpse of Et, it spawned the fay kin.
+The fey quickly integrated into the Seven Princedoms, but cultivated their own vocabularies directly from jantherlin: the _shamabic family_.

-**Fruenese** was the first language made by the oths.
+**Fruenese** was the first language made by the fey.
 It is highly practical and has a straightforward syntax, reflecting the pragmatism of the kin.
 Fruenese is now the main tongue spoken in the chiefdom of Nalash<!--TODO:LINK---> and the island of Trevit<!--TODO:LINK--->.

-The **Silent Tongue** was the second language developed by oths.
+The **Silent Tongue** was the second language developed by the fey.
 It doesn't have a writing or oral system, as it uses only visual-manual signs to convey meaning.
 Despite it being artificial, it has split into many different dialects over the years.
 It is spoken in the entirety of the Fesh Peninsula, but is seen the most in the sumi of Fremit.
 It is the basis for the dentralin apomantic system<!--TODO:LINK--->.

 The **True Tongue** was the third and final language in the shamabic family.
 It's heavily based on fruenese, but it adds to it a large set of unique and sophisticated grammatical rules.
 These make it exceedingly hard to learn, but give it a unique advantage: it is impossible to lie in this tongue, hence its name.
 True Tongue is most commonly spoken by scholars and monks.